Corbin Carroll Player Props: Diamondbacks vs. Cardinals

 Corbin Carroll At The Plate

-- Among the qualified batters, he ranks 19th in batting average, while his on-base percentage ranks 23rd and he is eighth in slugging.
+- Among qualifying batters in baseball, his batting average ranks 25th, his on-base percentage ranks 26th, and he is eighth in the league in slugging.

-- Carroll has picked up a hit in 64 of 93 games this season, with multiple hits 27 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.